AlexG0uld/2024_Heat_Illness_Clinic_GI_Paradigm/README.md

 # 2024_Heat_Illness_Clinic_GI_Paradigm
-This repository contains data analysis scripts for publication '...'
+This repository contains data analysis scripts for the publication 'Gastrointestinal microbiome and integrity, inflammation and thermoregulation in recent exertional heat illness patients and controls: a cross-sectional comparison' by Gould et al. (date).
+DOI:

 Folder/file description: